siberianfox/tinygwiki/Sending-Data-to-TinyG-using-RX-Packet-Mode.md

-Build 441.xx and later supports packet mode serial transmission.
+Build 446.xx and later supports packet mode serial transmission.
 This greatly simplifies communication from the host to TinyG and provides some other advantages.

 ##Theory of Operation
-As of 441.xx TinyG supports two types of serial communications - streaming mode and packet mode.
+As of 446.xx TinyG supports two types of serial communications - streaming mode and packet mode.
 ###Streaming Mode
 Streaming mode is the "classic" way to communicate with the board and the send Gcode.
 Little has changed:

 - Set streaming mode by setting `{rxm:0}`.
+(Setting {'rxm:1'} would set it to line mode..
+Not what you want)
 - The serial receive buffer is 254 bytes (unchanged)
 - XON/XOFF flow control and RTS/CTS flow control are supported (unchanged)
 - JSON footers are now in the following format `[2,0,27]`